Operator-F0x/KPA/README.md

 -------
-- import csv files or other keepass databases and chenk and removing duplicates
+- import csv files or other keepass databases and check and removing duplicates
 - automatically set up groups for new entries based on the referrer URL of the new entry
 -------
 ![GitHub Pipenv locked Python version](https://img.shields.io/github/pipenv/locked/python-version/Daniele-Polizzi/KPA)